csarabia31/DataViz-P2/README.txt

 Creates a parallel coordinate graph with the given data set.
-When you run it a dialog box will open, select the given data set (in files) and the graph will be displayed.
+When you run it a dialog box will open, select the given data set (in folder "data") and the graph will be displayed.

 This project was done using Processing, so if you want to run: